 - Predators Hunt at Bird Feeders

 Cunning predators will quickly learn that a backyard feeding station can be a smorgasbord of prey, and hawks, cats, and other predators may stake out a bird feeder in search of their next meal.
 Some birders prefer not to provide that unwary bait.

 Some of the least wanted backyard birds are the first to visit new bird feeders.
 If birders prefer not to feed flocks of grackles, starlings, pigeons, and sparrows, they may prefer to avoid adding feeders to the yard.

 Backyard birders who enjoy gardening and have cultivated their ideal plant paradise may not want to interrupt the look of their backyard with a feeder or feeding station, and some yards may have no way of including feeders without unsightly poles or other gear.

 - Bird Feeders Could Be Against the Law

-Bird feeders aren't often illegal, but they can be if local city or community ordinances, home owners' associations or neighborhood bylaws restrict feeding wildlife.
+Bird feeders aren't often illegal, but they can be if local city or community ordinances, home owners' associations, or neighborhood bylaws restrict feeding wildlife.
 Violations could lead to substantial fines and other unpleasant penalties.

 But You Can Still Feed the Birds!

 Minimizing pesticide use can help provide insects for hungry birds, and leaving leaf litter intact is another great way to give foraging birds a healthy, natural food source.
-Even without feeders, any birder's backyard can be a nutritious buffet that will attract a wide range of birds!
+Even without feeders, any birder's yard can be a nutritious buffet that will attract a wide range of birds!